peichman-umd/grove/docs/VocabularyModelTimestamps.md

 The `Vocabulary` model is "hard deleted", and will automatically perform hard deletes on its dependent `Term` and `Property` entries in a cascade delete.

+## Implementation Notes

+The following are notes related to the existing implementation, and are not strictly necessary parts of the design:

+* The "django-safedelete" library that is used to implement soft deletion also modifies the "modified" timestamp when a record is deleted.
+Therefore, when checking whether a `Term` or `Property` has changed (either via modification or deletion), only the "modified" timestamp needs to be checked (as along as all soft-deleted entries are included in the check).

+* Publishing a vocabulary updates the "published" timestamp on the `Vocabulary` model, which, when saved, would normally result in the "django-extensions" library setting the "modified" timestamp to the time of the save (i.e., *after* the "published" timestamp).
+This throws off the logic for the "has_updated" method.
+As a fix, on publication, the "published" and "modified" timestamps for the vocabulary are set to the same timestamp, directly in the database (bypassing "django-extensions" library functionality).

 ## Database Migration Notes